nickranger44/Webwit/README.txt

 Useage steps:
 1. Open up terminal and change your directory to the location of Webwit.py
+2. cd ~/Desktop/Webwit-master/
-2. Type "python3 Webwit.py"
+3. Type "python3 Webwit.py"
-3. Enjoy!
+4. Enjoy!